brotSchimmelt/websec/bin/README.md

 # Command Line Tools

-This directory contains some additional command line tools for this project.
+This directory contains some additional command line tools for the hacking platform.

 ## Concert Markdown to HTML Files